Schedule 2022

 CRAFT, ART & PHOTOGRAPHY

 The Cottrell Shield is awarded to the exhibitor with the most points.
-Holder: Pat Cosh
+Holder: Kayley Readings

 The Mrs Zena Westcott Cup will be given to the Senior Citizen with the best exhibit in the Art classes.
-Holder: Steven Tapsfield
+Holder: Michele Weaver

 A Trophy, donated by the Wellington and District Camera Club, will be awarded to the best exhibit in Classes 325 – 332.
-Holder: Vivienne Knighton
+Holder: Jennifer Liddel

 Entry fee 40 pence per class Prizes: 1st £2 2nd £1.50 3rd £1